chuckmasterson/chuckmasterson.github.io/_posts/2006-11-19-lets-see-if-i-remember-how-to-do-this.md

   - high school
   - krokay
   - barefooting

----
+prefatory: >-
   [Note: This is really long.
 Start when you have time to finish.]

-{: .prefatory}
+---

 I’ve been busy, but I can’t really pretend that I’ve been too busy for two entire months to write something for you folks to digest.
 You must feel